 What are the Different Types of Rain Gauges?

 Measuring rainfall can be is primarily done in three different ways using three different types of rain gauges.
 The three major types of rain gauges are the standard gauge, tipping bucket gauge and weighing gauge.
 Further distinguishing aspects such as how they are set up and how they deliver data can be made, though the basic operation of rain gauges does not usually vary from these primary rain gauge types.
-Let’s take a closer look at these types of rain gauges and how they work.
+Before discussing the three common types, let’s begin with a quick overview of what a rain gauge is and its purpose.

 The recording of rainfall using the standard or funnel rain gauge is generally done manually.
 These gauges work by catching the falling rain in a funnel-shaped collector that is attached to a measuring tube.
 The area of the collector is 10 times that of the tube; thus, the rain gauge works by magnifying the liquid by a factor of 10.